-- Any federal power duty or function to be exercised that may permit the carrying out (in whole or in part) of the project or associated activities; - The environmental and other specific regulatory approvals and legislation that are applicable to the project at the federal, provincial, regional and municipal levels; - Government policies, resource management, planning or study initiatives pertinent to the project and/or EA and discuss their implications; - Any treaty or self-government agreements with Aboriginal groups that are pertinent to the project and/or EA; - Any relevant Land Use Plans, Land Zoning, or Community Plans; and - A summary of the regional, provincial and/or national objectives, standards or guidelines that have been used by the proponent to assist in the evaluation of any predicted environmental effects.
+- any federal power duty or function to be exercised that may permit the carrying out (in whole or in part) of the project or associated activities; - the environmental and other specific regulatory approvals and legislation that are applicable to the project at the federal, provincial, regional and municipal levels; - government policies, resource management, planning or study initiatives pertinent to the project and/or EA and discuss their implications; - any treaty or self-government agreements with Aboriginal groups that are pertinent to the project and/or EA: - any relevant municipal planning strategies, land use bylaws, land use zoning, community plans and development permitting processes; and - a summary of the regional, provincial and/or national objectives, standards or guidelines that have been used by the proponent to assist in the evaluation of any predicted environmental effects.

-Submission of regulatory and technical information necessary for federal authorities to make their regulatory decisions during the conduct of the environmental assessment is at the discretion of the proponent.
-Although that information is not necessary for the EA decision, the proponent is strongly encouraged to submit it concurrent with the EIS.
+Submission of regulatory and technical information necessary for federal authorities to make their regulatory decisions during the conduct of the environmental assessment is at the discretion of the Proponent.
+Although that information is not necessary for the EA decision, the Proponent is strongly encouraged to submit it concurrent with the EIS.